inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 Now you can use the notebook as an interactive tutorial.
 You can modify anything in the cells or write new cells and run them.

 The rest of this post will be about Haskell, so unless you want to learn how to embed grammars bilingually, you're done now!
+Here's the last jump in this post, to [links](#links).

 ## Haskell